 cognitive outsourcing, i.e., the handing over (outsourcing) of one’s information collection and processing (the cognitive).

 As for applied social epistemology, I’ve

-exploring how people process evidence of the economic impact of immigration together with the National Institute of Economic and Social Research (NIESR); and
+looked at how people process evidence of the economic impact of immigration together with the National Institute of Economic and Social Research (NIESR); and

-defending epistemic consequentialism (see here and here) in a project with Jeff Dunn (DePauw), funded by the British Academy.
-As part of the project, Jeff and I edited a volume on epistemic consequentialism for Oxford University Press, and are working on a book-length defence of ‘epistemic utilitarianism.’
+defending epistemic consequentialism (see here and here) in a project with Jeff Dunn (DePauw), originally funded by the British Academy.
+As part of the project, Jeff and I edited a volume on epistemic consequentialism for Oxford University Press, and are currently working on a book-length defence of ‘epistemic utilitarianism.’